Does Home Insurance Cover Sewer Line Repair and Replacement?

 Interior Damage Covered No (separate add-on) No

-For most homeowners, an insurance endorsement offers better value and broader coverage for a lower annual cost.
-Explore how service line coverage compares across home insurance providers.
+For most homeowners, an insurance endorsement offers broader coverage limits at a lower annual cost, but warranty programs offer a no-deductible, turnkey repair experience.
+Explore how service line protection compares across major home insurance providers.

 Compare Home Insurance Plans in Ohio